avaneev/prvhash/README.md

 32-bit element extracted from 512-bit resulting hash is as collision resistant as just a 32-bit hash.
 The use of the function beyond 512-bit hashes is easily possible, but has to be statistically tested (Zeroes or constant-value message test may fail which is understandable: no entropy in the message).
+Extension of the hash function to 128-bit math is possible: this should increase its properties exponentially.

 PRVHASH is solely based on the butterfly effect, strongly inspired by LCG pseudo-random number generators.
 The generated hashes have good avalanche